claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 SQS Queue types:

 - 2 types of queue:
 	- **Standard:** allows you to send nearly unlimited number of transactions per second, but message are out of order.
-I has low latency
+It has low latency
 	- **FIFO:** guarantees the order of messages when being consumed.
 		- 300 transaction
 		- no duplicates